godshooter/ODMP-and-TOMP/readme.md

 ---

-## 🧪 Requirements

-- MATLAB R2020 or later

----

 ## 📈 Performance

 - **ODMP** achieves a **~98% reduction** in running time compared to classical OMP under orthogonal dictionaries.